-Full tasting notes and images are available to view below to help you decide which ones you might like to try.
-All the gins are meticulously researched and tested by the team at Arcade Tavern, complemented by the recommended garnishes and tonics to enhance your gin experience.
+Full tasting notes and images are available to view below to help you decide which ones you might like to try, although this mightn’t be completely up to date.
+All the gins are meticulously researched and tested by the team at Arcade Tavern, complemented by the recommended garnishes and Fever-Tree tonics to enhance your gin experience.
 We are happy to recommend a good combination we are confident you will enjoy.

 We regularly introduce new gins or gin cocktails as the ‘Gin of the Week’ and these go up on our Facebook and Twitter pages.
 They are also featured in our weekly newsletter which you can subscribe to.